 3. If the vehicle has windows in the back, they should be covered, removed, or blacked out, or a security cage can be used inside the vehicle to help prevent theft.

-4. Ensure vehicles are being serviced on a regular basis, in accordance with manufacturer specifications.
+4. Ensure vehicles are being serviced regularly, in accordance with manufacturer specifications.

 Proper tools and equipment are integral to the work contractors do.
 Theft not only slows down your project but could potentially lead to a large out-of-pocket expense.
-Tens of millions dollars’ worth of tools and equipment are stolen each year in Canada – and less than 25 percent of stolen equipment is ever recovered.
+Tens of millions of dollars’ worth of tools and equipment are stolen each year in Canada.
 If you or your employees are leaving tools on a jobsite overnight or taking them home at the end of the day, how are they being protected?
-Here are few steps that can help keep your equipment safe:
+Here are a few steps that can help keep your equipment safe:

 1. Develop an equipment theft prevention plan